mikeperry-tor/vanguards/README_SECURITY.md

 1. Get a list of most/all IPs that connect to the public Tor network.
 2. Guess which of these IPs might be running onion services.
 3. Guess which of these IPs might be using this addon (soon to be fixed).
-4. Guess that an IP is running a specific onion service address, if it is running a specific service that is of interest to them.
+4. Guess that an IP might be running a specific onion service address, if it is running a specific service that is of interest to them.

 This same adversary can theoretically perform additional attacks to attempt to